hrshdhgd/CoderGPT/README.md

-# CoderGPT CLI
+# CoderGPT

 ## Description

-CoderGPT CLI is a command line interface, a state-of-the-art code generation/modifying tool.
+CoderGPT is a command line interface, a state-of-the-art code generation/modifying tool.
 It allows developers to interact with the CoderGPT functionalities directly from the terminal, streamlining their workflow and enhancing code.
 The underlying engine that facilitates